pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='con-add-additional'></a>Add additional resources to your namespaces from your GitOps repository**

-   - `additional_sources` is an array of Git repository locations which contain Platform Operator templated resources to be created in the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
+   - `additional_sources` is an array of Git repository locations that contain Platform Operator templated resources to be created in the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
 See the “fetch” section of the [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification for the format.
 Only the Git type fetch is supported.
    - `additional_sources[].git` can have a secretRef specified for providing authentication details for